camilogranda/airflow_steam_games/README.md

 3. On Airflow Webserver, run "steam_dag.py" DAG

-4. See in the logs of the task number three (save_files) the latests releases of Steam Store
+4. See in the logs of the task number three (save_data) the latests releases of Steam Store